The Month of Ramadan, and Fasting

-As already mentioned (on this blog) in the section of Salat, the practice of rituals in the Religion of the Creator, (daily Salat, monthly Zakat, yearly Fasting, once in life-time Hadj), is a training session of exercises for strengthening and stabilizing the system of connection between the brain and the cells, which is the cause of a strong immunity system and will power over the body and spirit.
+As mentioned in the section of Salat, the practice of rituals in The Religion of The Creator, (daily Salat, monthly Zakat, yearly Fasting, once-in-a-lifetime Hadj), is a training session of exercises for strengthening and stabilizing the system of connection between the brain and the cells, which is the cause of a strong immunity system and will power over the body and spirit.

-This is the basic benefit of the rituals, besides other innumerable benefits on the spirit and body.
+This is the basic benefit of the rituals, besides other innumerable benefits to The Spirit and body.

 Fasting has enormous benefits for the body and mind.
-Here are some that I can think of; besides, nowadays science eventually brings out more and more of its benefits:
+Nowadays science eventually brings out more and more of its benefits.
+Here are some that I can think of:

-- The intestinal benefit of changing the system of eating and drinking during the whole year
+- The intestinal benefit of changing the system of eating and drinking during the rest of the year

-- The benefit of not drinking during the day to avoid the heavy particles of metals, inhaled through pollution of the air, to sediment and thus be extricated
+- The benefit of not drinking during the day, allowing the heavy particles of metals, inhaled through pollution of the air, to settle and thus be extricated

-- The benefit of losing the extra weight gained during the whole year
+- The benefit of losing extra weight gained during the rest of the year

-- The benefit of helping the poor by realizing how hard it is the lack of food for those who cannot afford it; moreover to appreciate such Great Blessing from the Lord and be thankful for it
+- The benefit of helping the poor by realizing how hard is the lack of food for those who cannot afford it; moreover to appreciate such Great Blessing from The Lord and be thankful for it

-- It is a practice session for learning to have patience and perseverance, the means of success in life.
+- A practice session for learning to have patience and perseverance, the means of success in life.

 2:45 “And seek assistance through patience and Salat; in fact it is hard except to the humble ones,”